 While they are similar, gingerbread cookies have a unique ginger-and-spice flavor above and beyond the flavor of the molasses.
 If you haven’t worked with molasses before, be warned: it has a strong smell.
 But fear not!
 The smell is really nothing like the flavor.
-Don’t skip the molasses just because it smells strongly.
+Don’t skip the molasses just because it smells strong.

 And speaking of smells, can we talk about how good these cookies smell in the oven?
 Prepare for the vultures… erhm, I mean, children… to swarm the kitchen.
 “What’s in the oven?”
 “Are those for us?”
 “When will they be ready?”
-There’s not many recipes, even for cookies, that smell quite as good as gingerbread cookies baking.
+There are not many recipes, even for cookies, that smell quite as good as gingerbread cookies baking.

 There a few ways to handle the stickiness of the dough.
 The easiest way is just to stick the dough in the fridge for a couple of hours (1-2) and let it chill.
-Another method is to let the dough set and come to room temperature before working with it.
+Another method is to let the dough sit and come to room temperature before working with it.
 Then, use plenty of flour, dusting both sides as you’re rolling it out to your desired thickness.

 In order to avoid cookies that are thin and brittle, don’t roll the dough out too thin.
 One inch is the perfect thickness to get those soft, fluffy cookies that we all love.
-This dough is forgiving, and can be kneaded and re-rolled and kneaded again multiple times to get to its ideal thickness.
+This dough is forgiving and can be kneaded and re-rolled and kneaded again multiple times to get to its ideal thickness.

 Because that melted chocolate dip is so important to the final taste of the cookies, I only use Ghirardelli for this recipe.
 It is the best chocolate for baking – and in general.
 While you could use a microwave to melt in a pinch, a double boiler really is best for melting chocolate in this quantity.

 Mixer – I really recommend using a standing mixer for this recipe.
 The dough gets fairly dense, making hand-mixing almost impossible.
-Plus, with gingerbread cookies it is important to get a smooth, creamy mixture after each added ingredient.
+Plus, with gingerbread mickey cookies, it is important to get a smooth, creamy mixture after each added ingredient.
 You’ll work your arm off trying to mix by hand!
 Be careful about doubling the recipe unless you have a really good mixture.

 Gingerbread Mickey Cookies